• Ways to Cultivate MIndfulness

 A person with an abundance mindset will celebrate and rejoice in the successes of others, while a person with a scarcity mindset will feel bitter and resentful toward another’s accomplishments because they believe this decreases their own opportunities for success.

 When you view resources as being limited, the feeling of competition arises.
-Because there seemingly isn’t enough to go around, you become reluctant to share your resources or knowledge to another for fear that someone else’s success means you will have less opportunities.
-When you see someone succeed, you see that slice of the pie getting smaller, and instead of feeling happy for their success, you feel resentful and envious.
+Because there seemingly isn’t enough to go around, you become reluctant to share your resources or knowledge with another for fear that someone else’s success means you will have less opportunities.
+When you see someone succeed, you see your slice of the pie getting smaller, and instead of feeling happy for their success, you feel resentful and envious.

 It doesn’t sound pleasant, and it doesn’t feel very good either.

 And there’s a reason it doesn’t feel good: because these negative feelings of scarcity aren’t aligned with who you really are.
-You are not a resentful, envious, bitter person.
-But this scarcity mindset has become so ingrained in our culture, it sometimes feels like it’s all we’ve ever known.

-How I Developed an Abundance Mentality
+How to Develop an Abundance Mentality

 Tool #8: A Prosperity Mindset

-Also could be called An Abundance Mindset, Part Two.
+This could also could be called An Abundance Mindset, Part Two.

-Okay, maybe that’s cheating, but I wanted to differentiate a Prosperity Mindset from an Abundance Mindset for a couple reasons.
+I wanted to differentiate a Prosperity Mindset from an Abundance Mindset for a couple reasons.
 I view an abundance mentality as the belief there are enough resources for everyone while a prosperity mindset is a personal, strongly held belief you have toward yourself.

 A prosperity mindset is the story you tell yourself about your own wealth and ability to create anything you want in your life.